aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 ## AVD Playground

 AVD playground is an interactive, Cloud-based lab environment sponsored by Arista.
-It’s enough to authenticate on [labs.arista.com](https://labs.arista.com) and click the button below to start the lab.
+It is enough to authenticate on [labs.arista.com](https://labs.arista.com) and click the button below to start the lab.

 [Start AVD Playground :octicons-play-16:](https://labs.arista.com/launch?lab_type=avd-playground&origin=tech-lib){ .md-button .md-button--primary target=_blank}